Happy Ocean Mother Day

 We shared in the sermon time how our own mothers have been like the ocean, not only creative, nurturing, uplifting, but also sometimes restive, deep, even destructive.
 There is power in mothering.

-One theory about the origin of stoles that pastors wear (besides being like a yoke or the towel an athlete wears around their neck) is that it is like the soft cloth that a mother (or father) wears all the time on their shoulder when holding a little baby, to comfort and to absorb some “fluids.”
+One theory about the origin of stoles that pastors wear (besides being like a yoke or like the towel an athlete wears around their neck) is that it is like the soft cloth that a mother (or father) wears all the time on their shoulder when holding a little baby, to comfort and to absorb some “fluids.”
+Yes, stoles too can get wet.
 I call my stoles my mother clothes, and my blue ocean stoles are my most precious.